 - Diploma in Communications Advertising and Marketing (2/3rds completed prior to moving overseas), College of Distributive Trades, London, England

 - Finance for the non-financial manager, London Business School, London, England

-Member of the IT steering committee of The Supreme Court of Victoria.
+Former member of the IT steering committee of The Supreme Court of Victoria.